 As California’s climate changes, fire season is becoming a year-long battle against stronger, faster wildfires.
-During high fire risk weather conditions, SDG&E may use Public Safety Power Shutoffs (PSPS), a last resort tool, to help prevent our electric system from starting a wildfire, keeping our local residents and communities safe.
+During high fire risk weather conditions, SDG&E may need to use Public Safety Power Shutoffs (PSPS), a last resort tool, to help prevent our electric system from starting a utility-related wildfire and keep our local residents and communities safe.

-We evaluate many factors before deciding to shutoff power.
-These factors may include: wind speeds, vegetation moisture, temperature, humidity, field observations by SDG&E crews and information from fire agencies.
-We monitor many of these factors using our utility-owned weather network, which includes weather stations near fire-prone areas.
+Before we make the decision to initiate a PSPS, SDG&E evaluates several factors, including wind speeds, vegetation moisture, temperature, humidity, field observations by SDG&E crews and information from fire agencies.
+We continuously monitor these factors using our utility-owned weather network, which includes more than 220 weather stations near fire-prone areas.

 If a PSPS is necessary, we communicate with public safety authorities, first responders and the affected communities.
-We communicate with our customers in advance of an event – 48 hours, 24 hours and again prior to shutting off power, where conditions allow.
-In addition to notifying customers directly, outage updates are provided through social media, local news, radio, our website, PSPS app, and some community partner organizations.
+This includes notifying our customers in advance via call, text and email – 72 hours, 48 hours, 24 hours and again prior to shutting off power, where conditions allow.
+Customers can also find outage updates throughout a PSPS on our social media channels, local news, radio, our website, Alerts by SDG&E mobile app, and through some community partner organizations.

-Learn more about Public Safety Power Shutoffs here.
+To learn more about Public Safety Power Shutoffs click here.

 For a list of frequently asked questions, click here.

 To learn more about SDG&E's commitment to wildfire safety, click here.